MelihGulum/Sentiment-Analysis-and-Spam-Classification/README.md

 - Prediction of the sentiment of the given sentences
 - Classification of SMS as spam or ham
+- You can create a new dataset (via User Sentences).
 - Recording the messages sent from the user to the database
 - Vanilla language switcher
 - Searching for a specific word in datasets

 ## 	:cd: Datasets
 Two different data sets were used in the project.
 The first is <a href="https://www.kaggle.com/datasets/kazanova/sentiment140">Sentiment140</a>, which is used for sentiment analysis.
 Sentimen140 is consist of 1.6 million tweets and labelled as "<em>positive</em>" or "<em>negative</em>".
 The second is the <a href="https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset">SMS Spam Collection Dataset</a> used for sms classification.
 SMS Spam Collection Dataset contains almost 5.6k English SMS.
-Also, this dataset is labeled as two classes too(Spam - Ham).
+Also, this dataset is labeled as two classes too (Spam - Ham).
 The spam class contains about 5k of data.

+⚠️ If you want to examine the dataset, please do not forget to add the datasets to the dataset folder.

 ## :robot: Deep Learning

 ## :computer: Flask